 Have you ever fancied yourself as a binman?
 Ever wanted to experience a day in the life of the humble workers that take our rubbish to landfill?
 Well, you’re in luck: here we have Garbage Truck Simulator, the next thrilling title from the makers of such adventures as UK Truck Simulator and Farming Simulator 2011.

-True to its name, Garbage Truck Simulator has you indeed trawling the streets of a generic city.
+True to its name, Garbage Truck Simulator has you trawling the streets of a generic city.
+Getting to know the ropes isn’t as hard as it seems, since the map seems easy to follow.
+Your job wil naturally be to get rid of waste out of the citizens’ driveways.
+All you have to do is figure out the controls and you’re basically good to go.
 As you start the game, you’re thrust into a menu screen, where you’re given the opportunity to name your company – we settled for Bin Kickers – and buy your first rubbish-crushing behemoth, with the option of adding a fancy paint effect for an extra few hundred Euros.
 You’ll then choose what you’re employees look like, a task that takes huge precedence, just like in the real world.

 After that, you scan the job board to see if there are any that take your fancy.
 Once you’ve selected one, you’re placed inside the vehicle, ready to roll on your first job.